tiagosestari/challenge_javascript/README.md

 ### Comments

 1. If you have any questions during the challenge, feel free to contact us.
-(You can find us on the react-brasil slack @padil, @lucianokrebs or through our emails mentioned above)
+(You can find us on the react-brasil slack @LFSCamargo, @lucianokrebs or through our emails mentioned above)
 2. Do it calmly and with quality and use a reasonable time.

 #### Explanation of the data in the loan's ENDPOINT: